tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 They've since moved up a digit.

 Now for a normal person, 2nd place at two majors is pretty incredible.
 But Dota players, and fans, are not normal people.
 And in true Ricky Bobby fashion, if you ain't first, you're last. *What a joke of a year.
 Abed Storm for five games?
-1 position NP in grand finals? smh can we kick LULba please?*
+1 position NP in grand finals? smh can we finally kick LULba please?*

 **What would success look like?** How funny would it be if, after eight years of competing in professional Dota, Arteezy's first Valve LAN event win was TI10.